The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-The above information was last checked on 6/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your train from Munich to Salzburg closer to your date of departure here
+The information above was last checked on 9/26/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Salzburg from Munich before traveling.

-The current restriction level for your return trip by train from Salzburg to Munich is: Restricted
+The restriction level for your return train to Munich, Germany from Salzburg is: Partially open.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/14/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Salzburg here.
+Last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Salzburg closer to your date of departure here here.

-When departing from Munich, you have various train station options to start your journey from including München Hbf, München Hackerbrücke and München Marienplatz.
-When arriving in Salzburg, you can end your journey in train stations like Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.
+Some of the Munich train stations to Salzburg you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
+Similarly, some of the arrival train stations in Salzburg include Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.

-Passengers board their train most frequently from München Hbf and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers booking this route most frequently board their trains from München Hbf and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.

-Passengers traveling this route most often arrive at Salzburg Hbf and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Salzburg.
+Passengers arriving in Salzburg most often arrive at Salzburg Hbf and need to travel around 1 mile (s) / 1 km from this train station to the city center.

 Here are some other resources that might have the information you need